-This produces a RINEX file from GPB files and supports the creation of Version 2.0 and 2.1 of the RINEX format.
-For additional information, refer to Chapter 8 of the GrafNav/GrafNet Version 8.30 Manual.
+This converts GPB files to a RINEX file.
+It supports the creation of Version 2.0 and 2.11 of the RINEX format.
+For additional information, refer to the GrafNav/GrafNet 8.50 User Guide.

 1.3.7 Removing Processing Files